 Leonard Nimoy created his highly logical “Star Trek” character from his own deep understanding of emotion as a student of human behavior.
 However, Adam Nimoy’s documentary introduces audiences to a father who rarely engaged him emotionally during the height of the actor's career.

 Adam smartly uses their relationship as the throughline for the film, often presenting a development in Leonard’s career immediately followed by its impact on their relationship.
 The director employs a visual motif reminding the viewer that For the Love of Spock is the Leonard Nimoy experience as filtered through Adam, banishing all possibility of objectivity.

 If we hear Leonard reading his book, I Am Spock, or a letter that he wrote to his son, we see Adam lounging on a couch reading the texts.
 This blunt but effective method, scattered throughout the proceedings, thoroughly grounds the documentary as a son’s story of his father, no matter how many of his father’s colleagues, famous fans or family give their two cents in interviews.
 [Jon Hogan]

-Celebrate the annual festival with refreshments and dancing.
-Music provided by DJ Andrew Byrd.
-See Story on p.
-22.
+Celebrate the 10th annual festival with music and dancing.

 View screenings of Paradise (5 p.m.) and Rabbi Wolff (7:45 p.m.).